Pttn/rieMiner/README.md

 Remember that the miner searches numbers n such that n, n + 2, n + 6, n + 10, n + 12 and n + 16 are prime, so if you set the TupleLengthMin option to for example 3, rieMiner will submit a n such that n, n + 2 and n + 6 are prime, but not necessarily the other numbers, so you can conclude that the wallet successfully decoded the submission here, and that everything works fine.
 If you see nothing or another error message, then something is wrong (possible example would be an unstable overclock)...

-Also watch regularly if the wallet is correctly syncing, especially if the message "Blockheight = ..." did not appear since a very long time (except if the network is mining the superblock).
+Also watch regularly if the wallet is correctly syncing, especially if the message `Blockheight = ...` did not appear since a very long time (except if the network is mining the superblock).
 In Riecoin-Qt, this can be done by hovering the check at the lower right corner, and comparing the number with the latest block found in a Riecoin explorer.
 If something is wrong, try to change the nodes in riecoin.conf or check your connection.

 ## Pooled mining specific information